cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 ### Importance of Good Timekeeping

+Clock synchronization is a critical challenge in distributed systems like CockroachDB.
+While atomic clocks and GPS-based hardware provide nanosecond-level precision, they introduce unnecessary complexity and cost barriers for typical deployments.
+CockroachDB takes a pragmatic approach, leveraging the Network Time Protocol (NTP) along with software-based compensation techniques to achieve reliable time coordination across database nodes.

-CockroachDB’s persistence model is a multi-versioned append-only distributed log that rolls forward with time.
-This [blog](https://www.cockroachlabs.com/blog/living-without-atomic-clocks/) provides good insights into the role of clocks in CockroachDB operations and why a tight synchronization of clocks of all CockroachDB VMs in the CockroachDB cluster is extremely important.
+For further background, please visit the Cockroach Labs blog, “[Living without atomic clocks](https://www.cockroachlabs.com/blog/living-without-atomic-clocks/).”
+It provides good insights into the role of clocks in CockroachDB operations, and why a tight synchronization of clocks of all VMs in the CockroachDB cluster is extremely important.

 #### Impact of Clock Synchronization Precision